Rhode Island Internet Sales Tax

 Learn about the Internet sales tax rules for Rhode Island.

-If you are selling goods or products over the Internet to customers located in Rhode Island, you should take time to learn about Rhode Island’s Internet sales tax rules.
-These rules have been a matter of some debate in Rhode Island, as well as in other states and at the federal level.
-More particularly, in 2009, Rhode Island enacted special legislation that effectively forces larger, ostensibly out-of-state Internet retailers to collect and pay sales tax.
+If you are selling goods or products over the Internet to customers located in Rhode Island, you should learn about Rhode Island’s Internet sales tax rules.
+These rules have been a matter of debate in Rhode Island, as well as in other states and at the federal level.
+Rhode Island is one of a number of states that has enacted special legislation (known as Amazon laws) that effectively forces larger, out-of-state Internet retailers to collect and pay sales tax.

 The General Rule: Physical Presence in the State

-Example 2: You are operating solely out of an office in Cranston, Rhode Island and make a sale to a customer in Pawtucket, Rhode Island: You are required to collect sales tax from the Pawtucket customer.
+Example 2: You are an online retailer operating solely out of an office in Cranston, Rhode Island and make a sale through your website to a customer in Pawtucket, Rhode Island: You are required to collect sales tax from the Pawtucket customer.

 Some items sold via the Internet to Rhode Island customers may be exempt from sales tax under Rhode Island law.
 For example, most articles of clothing and footwear are exempt from sales tax.
 For a complete description of all tax-exempt items, review all sections of R.I.
 Gen. Laws 44-18-30.

 In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known as a use tax.
 The Rhode Island Division of Taxation (DOT) publishes a short, easy-to-read guideon the state’s use tax.
 It states that use tax may be due on: “A mail order or internet purchase could have been shipped directly to” the purchaser.
 For more detailed information, check R.I Gen. Laws 44-18-20.